ShubhamKumarNigam/NyayaRAG/code/README.md

 - **Model Loading**: Load a specific model for legal judgment prediction (e.g., Llama-3.1-8B-Instruct).
 - **Model Inference**: Run inference on the data, generating predictions and explanations.
 - **Output**: Save the predictions and explanations to a CSV file.

 ---

+### 📝 Execution Guidance

+To ensure smooth execution of the pipelines, **please follow the comments marked inside `### ###` within the code files**.
+These specially marked comments provide step-by-step instructions, configuration notes, and important clarifications to help you:

+- Understand the purpose of each code block
+- Modify paths, filenames, or parameters if needed
+- Avoid common pitfalls during execution
+- Execute each step in the correct order

+These in-line comments are designed to make the code more accessible, especially for first-time users. **Be sure to read them carefully before running any scripts.**

+---